Chart Color Schemes

 Kingswood has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, the Kingswood (SA) statistical area (Lv2)'s population is estimated at around 2,613 as of Nov 2025.
-This reflects an increase of 59 people (2.3%) since the 2021 Census, which reported a population of 2,554 people.
-The change is inferred from the resident population of 2,584, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,561 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Kingswood (SA) (SA2)'s 2.3% growth since census positions it within 2.7 percentage points of the SA3 area's 5.0%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+As of Feb 2026, Kingswood's population is estimated at around 2,613.
+This reflects an increase of 59 people since the 2021 Census, which reported a population of 2,554.
+The change was inferred from AreaSearch's resident population estimate of 2,584 following examination of ABS ERP data released in June 2024 and validation of 7 new addresses since the Census date.
+Kingswood's population density ratio is 2,561 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Kingswood's growth rate of 2.3% since the census positions it within 2.7 percentage points of its SA3 area (5.0%).
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the Kingswood (SA) (SA2) expected to grow by 255 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation method.
+Looking ahead, Kingswood is expected to grow by 241 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.4% over the 17 years.

 Frequently Asked Questions - Population